 Catholicism and Orthodox Christianity: Similarities and Differences

 Catholicism teaches that the Father and the Son, Jesus Christ, sent the Holy Spirit.
-The Orthodox Church believes that the Spirit proceeds from the Father alone and not the Son.
+The Orthodox Church believes that the Spirit proceeds from the Father alone, not the Son.

 |Roman Catholicism||Eastern Orthodox|